-Yes, in most cases you do.
-If your event is held on Council owned or managed land (like a park, reserve, beach or sporting facility) you will need to submit an Application for Licence to Stage an Event.
+In most cases yes.
+If your event is held on Council owned or managed land (like a park, reserve, beach or sporting facility) you'll need to submit an Event Application.

-Private Functions such as BBQ's and birthday parties with less than 50 people and activities that would be considered as part of our recreation facilities intended use, generally do not require approval.
+Private Functions such as BBQs and birthday parties with less than 50 people, and activities that would be considered as part of our recreation facilities intended use, generally do not require approval.

-NB: it is always a good though to check in with Council to make sure there are no conflicting events or activities at your preferred location.
+NB: Consider checking with Council that there are no conflicting events or activities at your preferred location.